volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 ## Build Connection Network

+Publishing a good article can trigger a discussion through which you can get in touch with a large number of people with whom you can build good relationships or partnership.

+If people find your blog helpful and valuable, you may even get a "thank you" message, which is an indicator that you are going in the right direction.

 ## Increase an Income

 Everyone wants a higher income in order to earn a better living and provide for the family.